 RELAY involved around 150 illustrators, film-makers, typographers, photographers, advertisers and multimedia designers graduating from the London College of Printing in May 2003.
 The students participated in a vast visual narrative which resulted in a collective publication and exhibition art directed by David in collaboration with John Brown Publishing.
 Leading international figures from the worlds of design, art and the media were invited to take part, including Rick Poynor, Neville Brody, Dixon Baxi, Joshua Berger, Ken Garland, Alexander Gelman, Anja Lutz, Jake Tilson, Graham Wood, Alison Jackson, Ekow Eshun and Steve McQueen – passing on the baton of ideas from one to the other exploring the notion of influence, interactivity and inspiration.
 Based on the Surrealist parlour game Exquisite Corpse, Relay allowed students at the London College of Printing to create an artwork for 24 hours before passing it on and creating a trigger for the next contributor.
 Like a giant game of Chinese whispers, this consequential visual journey provided a unique cultural commentary of its time.
-RELAY was reviewed by The Guardian (24.05.03), Graphics International (no.106, p.34), Creative Review (May 2003, p.16) and Creative Review (Jan 04, p.42).
+RELAY was reviewed by The Guardian (24.05.03), Graphics International (no.106, p.34), Creative Review (May 2003, p.16) and Creative Review (Jan 04, p.42). thyroid health.
 You can also read the closing article by Colin Davies at Limited Language or visit the RELAY website to see the students’ work.

 From the very beginning of the project David decided to make a ‘Relay Uncut’, a 50m long publication printed on rolls of fax paper (hence the name) containing all the non-edited material, conversations, realities, process and other experimental outcomes leading to what became a graduating event.